GhostPrefix/GhostPrefix/README.md

 Prefix checkpoints, saved optimizer states, and the training log will be saved in the directory specified by `save_folder` in the config file.
 After each epoch, evaluation results will be saved in `eval_folder`.

+---

 To evaluate a prefix on the test dataset, use `evaluate.py`:

 ```bash
 python evaluate.py configs/prompted.yaml path/to/prefix.wav optional/path/to/output.log
 ```

+By default, this will also evaulate the performance of the ASR model with no attack.
+If that is too time-consuming, add the argument `eval_no_atk=False` to the `attack.evaluate()` function call in line 28 of `evaluate.py`.